-What are the most important characteristics of successful budgeting?
+What are the most important characteristics of successful budgeting to learn about for the CMA exam?
 To be successful, a budget must be Well-Planned, Flexible, Realistic, and Clearly Communicated.

 The Budget Must Address the Enterprise’s Goals

 Essentially, a budget must begin with the enterprise’s short and long-term plans and goals.
 The budget should not just to recreate the enterprise’s previous year’s results with slight changes.
 It must include valuable input from planning so that the budget becomes a powerful guiding tool.